OneDrive/onedrive-sdk-csharp/samples/OneDriveApiBrowser/readme.md

 # OneDrive API Browser Sample

-The OneDriveAPIBroswer sample is a [Windows Forms](https://msdn.microsoft.com/en-us/library/dd30h2yb(v=vs.110).aspx) app sample that uses the [OneDrive SDK for CSharp](https://github.com/OneDrive/onedrive-sdk-csharp).
+The OneDriveAPIBrowser sample is a [Windows Forms](https://msdn.microsoft.com/en-us/library/dd30h2yb(v=vs.110).aspx) app sample that uses the [OneDrive SDK for C#](https://github.com/OneDrive/onedrive-sdk-csharp).
 In this sample, users can browse files and folders that are stored on OneDrive, and view metadata.

 ## Set up